Sunlighter/GraphicsTerminal/README.md

 return it.
 The new bitmap is not required to be of the provided size, and will be scaled to fit the drawing area if necessary.

-`GetEventAsync(Func<Bitmap?, Size, Bitmap> createBitmap, EventFlags flags)` gets the old bitmap and passes it to `createBitmap`, which may either modify the given bitmap and return it, or create a new bitmap and arrange for the old one to be disposed eventually.
-The size of the drawing area is provided.
+`GetEventAsync(Func<Bitmap?, Size, Bitmap> createBitmap, EventFlags flags)` gets the old bitmap (or `null` if there wasn&rsquo;t a previous bitmap), and passes it to `createBitmap`, which may either modify the given bitmap and return it, or create a new bitmap and arrange for the old one to be disposed eventually.
+The size of the drawing area is provided and can be compared against the size of the bitmap.

+Any `createBitmap` or `draw` function will be called exactly once.

 All the `GetEventAsync` overloads take a `flags` argument which indicates the events you want.